 A serious car accident may feel like a defining moment.
 The Florida car accident lawyers at Kogan & DiSalvo understand what you are going through and are here to help.
 We handle such tasks as information-gathering, legal strategy, communications, and demands and negotiation to help our clients achieve maximum compensation.

 Time is of the essence.
-Call our office to speak with a defective road accident lawyer to schedule a free consultation.
+Call our office to speak with an accident lawyer to schedule a free consultation.